Embedded Systems Engineer Jobs in USA with Visa Sponsorship

 Does embedded systems engineering qualify as a specialty occupation for H-1B purposes?

 Yes.
 Embedded systems engineering consistently qualifies as a specialty occupation because the role requires a bachelor's degree or higher in a specific technical field, typically electrical engineering, computer engineering, or computer science.
-USCIS has approved H-1B petitions for this title across defense, automotive, semiconductor, and consumer electronics employers.
+USCIS has approved H-1B visa petitions for this title across defense, automotive, semiconductor, and consumer electronics employers.
 Roles that mix embedded work with general IT support or lack a defined degree requirement in job postings can face additional scrutiny.

 Which visa types are available for embedded systems engineers seeking sponsorship?